BeRo1985/poca/README.md

 ## Compiler

-You need for to build POCA either Delphi >= 7 or FreePascal >= 3.0 as the compiler.
+Either Delphi >= 7 or FreePascal >= 3.0 are needed to build POCA.

-And here a example how you can build POCA with the FreePascal compiler:
+Here's how to build POCA with the FreePascal compiler:

     fpc -B -O3 -g -gl pocarun.dpr